CreateIO/DQ/README.md

 npm install

 #to run locally
+./run_dq.sh
-source source ./dq_env.sh
+##OLD or to run in foreground: source source ./dq_env.sh
-npm start
+##OLD or to run in foreground: npm start
+#to kill (stop DQ server) if use script (warning: assumes don't have other node processes running, like local TRex or create server):
+killall node

 #Steps for installation on ubuntu server
 cd /data